 Another succulent plant that’s known for its soothing properties is the prickly pear cactus.
 Like aloe vera, prickly pear has a gel that you can use to treat sunburns while on the trail.
 Check out the full tutorial on how to harvest and apply the gel here.

 Essential oils like peppermint and lavender don’t only smell good, they also help soothe sunburn stings.
-Aside from their cooling and moisturizing properties, these essential oils are also great for zapping germs that can make sunburns worse, so dab some on the affected area to help it heal faster.
+Aside from their cooling and moisturizing properties, these essential oils are also great for zapping germs that can make a sunburn worse, so dab some on the affected area to help it heal faster.

-Another oil that you can use – virgin coconut oil.
+Another oil that you can use is virgin coconut oil.
 Virgin coconut oil isn’t what you’d consider an essential oil, but it is a natural sunscreen and moisturizer.
-It also has a lot of multipurpose survival uses so make sure you keep some on hand.
+It also has a lot of multipurpose survival uses, so be sure to keep some on hand.

 Oatmeal Works Great, Too

-A nice warm oatmeal bath is great to relieve pain and itchiness.
+A nice warm oatmeal bath is great for relieving pain and itchiness.
 Oatmeal, especially when it’s ground to a fine powder, has been known to reduce redness and irritation.
 Studies show that oatmeal is an excellent antioxidant and has anti-inflammatory properties that can help heal sunburns.

-Other home remedies for sunburns include dairy products like yogurt, which has probiotics that can help the skin heal faster.
-Black tea and apple cider vinegar are also known to help with the pain and aid in healing.
+Other home remedies for treating sunburn include dairy products like yogurt, which has probiotics that can help the skin heal faster.
+Black tea and apple cider vinegar are also known to help with pain and healing.

-Sunburns are not uncommon when you’re out.
-They sting, they itch, and sometimes, they even blister!
+Sunburns are pretty common when you spend a lot of time out.
+They sting, itch, and sometimes, they even blister.
 They’re definitely not the best souvenirs from your time outdoors.

-Thankfully, sunburns can easily be prevented and treated.
-Make your time outdoors safer by avoiding UV overexposure and taking the necessary steps to prevent sunburns.
+Thankfully, you can easily prevent and treat nasty sunburns.
+Make your time outdoors safer by avoiding UV overexposure and taking the necessary steps to avoid sunburns.
 Cover up, and slather on some sunscreen for good measure.
-Pack some aloe vera gel or any of the home remedies mentioned so you can treat them while on the go.
+Pack some aloe vera gel or any of the sunburn remedies mentioned so that you can treat them while on the go.